farscapian/lnplay.live/README.md

      iii) the plugin will spin up a new VM using [`ss-up`](https://www.sovereign-stack.org/ss-up/) on a remote LXD cluster using a custom environment file. iv) As a last step, the stores the connection strings in the CLN database as a JSON structure, retrievable using (b).

   b) a rpcmethod `lnplaylive-orderstatus <pre_image>` that allows the frontend web app to check on the status of an order.
 This method would take as an argument the payment pre-image and return a JSON document containing connection strings for the deployment.
-The front-end can poll `lnplaylive-orderstatus` and display connection details as be become available.
+The front end can poll `lnplaylive-orderstatus` and display connection details it becomes available.

-## Integrate front-end into lnplay/tabconf2023
+## Integrate front-end into lnplay/tabconf2023 (REQUIRED)

-The front-end web app will need to be dockerized and an option added `DEPLOY_LNPLAYLIVE_PLUGIN=true` in `lnplay` for deploying the web-UI at the root of the app.
+The front-end web app will need to be dockerized and an option added `DEPLOY_LNPLAYLIVE_FRONTEND=true` in `lnplay` for deploying the web-UI at the root of the app.

-## Hosting for `lnplay.live`
+## Hosting for `lnplay.live` (REQUIRED)

-To serve the `lnplay.live` web app to the public, a VM will be created on AWS and `lnplay` will deployed to the VM with `DEPLOY_LNPLAYLIVE_PLUGIN=true`.
+To serve the `lnplay.live` web app to the public, a VM will be created on AWS and `lnplay` will deployed to the VM with `DEPLOY_LNPLAYLIVE_FRONTEND=true`.

 ## A script that culls instances (OPTIONAL)

 Each LXD project name includes the expiration date (in UNIX timestamp).
-So, a script needs to be created that runs every 10 minutes that identifies expired projects and prunes them away.
+So, a script needs to be created that runs every 10 minutes that identifies expired projects and prunes them from the LXD cluster.
 This involves de-provisioning the `lnplay` instance by running [`ss-down`](https://www.sovereign-stack.org/ss-down/).

 # Architecture Diagram